Skip to main content

 Generalized Anxiety Disorder

-At some point in each person's life they experience some form of Generalized Anxiety.
+At some point in each person's life, they experience some form of generalized anxiety.
 The unwarranted lack of ability to shake off stress and worry can manifest itself into Anxiety.
-Anything you find difficult to deal with can trigger nervousness and anticipation but if the feelings are more intense and prominent than you feel the situation need cause, you are most likely to be suffering from Generalised Anxiety Disorder.
+Anything you find difficult to deal with can trigger nervousness and anticipation but if the feelings are more intense and prominent than you feel the situation needs cause, you are most likely to be suffering from Generalized Anxiety Disorder.

-People with general anxiety disorder have a hard time explaining just what they are so worried about and fearful of.
+People with GAD have a hard time explaining just what they are so worried about and fearful of.
 It can last for as long as six months or more and is characterized by symptoms that include dizziness, racing heartbeat, terrible headaches, trouble sleeping, and other physical symptoms that can come on with little or no warning.

 Symptoms of Generalised Anxiety Disorder include: